pnp/PnP-Sites-Core/Core/ProvisioningSchema-2019-09.md

 Title|xsd:string|Defines the Title of the page, optional attribute.
 ContentTypeID|ReplaceableString|Defines the Content Type ID for the page, optional attribute.
 CreateTranslations|xsd:boolean|Instructs the engine to create translations of the page while provisionig it, optional attribute.
+ThumbnailUrl|ReplaceableString|Defines the URL of the thumbnail for the client side page, optional attribute.
 <a name="sections"></a>
 ### Sections
 Defines the Canvas sections for a single ClientSidePage.